 The relic of Constance lay in the crypt of the Constance Cathedral in a burial chamber which was connected to the main altar by a vertical shaft.
 For this purpose, the church owned a precious reliquary in the Middle Ages.
 It was regularly carried in processions.
 The relic and shrine were lost in iconoclasm around 1530 during the Reformation; they were probably thrown into the Rhine and the shrines melted down.
 Some parts of the relic may have been taken along by members of the cathedral chapter when they fled to Überlingen in 1527.
 They were brought back after the re-Catholization of the town in 1548.
 The reliquary exhibited today in the crypt is a simple stone coffin of unknown origin.

 From the cloister you can reach the Mauritius Rotunda, a round building from 940 with a replica of the Church of the Holy Sepulchre of Christ in Jerusalem, destination and starting point on the "Swabian Way" to Santiago de Compostela.
-One of the figures in the Mauritius Rotunda represents St. Jacques (St. James).
+One of the figures in the Mauritius Rotunda represents St. James (St. James).

 He holds many walking sticks and shell-studded bags, which he distributes to the pilgrims who set off from here.

 Pictures from Constance

 At the grave of the canon Bernhausen in the cathedral is Jakobus and the holy Wolfgang represented, probably because the canon Bernhausen's first name was Wolfgang Jakob.

 The Schwabenweg (Swabian Trail) leads through the Schnetztor towards Switzerland.